Why I’m in love with cold oven bread baking

 A bit on cast iron cooking

 There is nothing like cooking with cast iron cookware.
-The way it creates such intense flavour with such simple cooking is magical.
+The way it creates such intense flavor with such simple cooking is magical.
 I am its biggest fan and advocate, mainly due to its ability to ACTUALLY last a lifetime if it’s treated correctly.

 When you are cooking bread with enameled cast iron, make sure you baste the pan in oil before any heat is applied to the pot.
 Without basting prior, the pan can get thermal shock and crack the enamel.
 The same goes for using your pot on the stove.
 Never turn on the heat without some form of liquid on the base to protect it.